-In a speech in late 2009, Myron Scholes spoke about a concept he calls Volatility Time.
+In a speech in late 2009, Myron Scholes spoke about a concept he calls "volatility time".
 By this he means the pace at which decisions under uncertainty need to be made to be effective.
 His point is that when volatility is high it shortens the clock time available to make a decision early enough to be effective.
 In such an environment, delay can make an ultimately correct decision moot if the resulting action is undertaken too late to avoid losses or other damage.
 In effect, "volatility time" accelerates relative to chronological time.

-A related concept is Risk Management Clock-speed.
+A related concept is Risk Management Clockspeed.
 This is essentially the rate at which risk information is assembled, processed and made available to risk managers to support their decisions.
 Slow Risk Management Clock-speed can be fine when volatility is low and Volatility Time is unfolding at a leisurely pace.

 Unfortunately, when Volatility Time accelerates it can overwhelm a risk management information system operating at slow Clock-speed.
 In a crisis, decisions are required in minutes or hours rather than days or weeks.
 In this environment, decisions increasingly are made in a heuristic fashion and are informed by analysis of data that are either stale and/or poorly structured to address the issue at hand.

-The problem of slow Risk Management Clock-speed is a pervasive legacy of information systems that often have grown by accretion over years if not decades.
-Global communication band-width was a serious constraint in the 1990s and systems were designed to economize on this comparatively scarce resource.
+The problem of slow Risk Management Clockspeed is a pervasive legacy of information systems that often have grown by accretion over years if not decades.
+Global communication bandwidth was a serious constraint in the 1990s and systems were designed to economise on this comparatively scarce resource.
 In addition, most source systems had no message-based means of transmitting incremental event-driven output to external systems.
 As a result, periodic (usually daily) production of batch files became the standard method for feeding data into central risk systems.
 Even in the best of circumstances, this approach meant that data would be at least 16 hours out of date.
 For a global trading operation with a daily close at the end of the New York business day, data for the opening of trading in Asia would often be from two days earlier.

 A second problem that slows Risk Management Clock-speed is incomplete data coverage.
 When a counterparty encounters serious problems, having complete information on exposure in all areas of business is crucial.
 We know that when Lehman Brothers failed many firms were unable to determine the full extent of their net exposure for days or even weeks.
 This hampered actions to limit losses.
-Even in institutions where aggregate exposure was known at the enterprise level, it was not always easy for individual trading desks to isolate the specific trades that were now in default.
-This slowed the process of booking the necessary hedges to rebalance the book and created unwanted market risk in an extremely volatile environment.